nntokos/5311-002-Hands-on/11/README.md

     * ***Attributes***
         * `root`: The root of the binary search tree.
     * ***Functions***
-        > All the functions are implemented in a recursive manner.
-Since the recursions start from the root node, the functions are called with the root node as the starting point.
-      However, a function cannot take self.root as an argument, therefore a helper (public) function is used to call the main (private) function with the root node (e.g. `add(key, value)` calls `_add(node, key, value`).
         * `isEmpty`: Checks if the binary search tree is empty (i.e., root is None).
         * `add`: Inserts the key into the binary search tree.
         * `delete`: Deletes the key from the binary search tree.